 In 2017, Maplesoft and the Pacific Institute for the Mathematical Sciences (PIMS) agreed to sponsor a student from Canada in the Championship game, starting with the 2018 game at the Joint Mathematics Meetings in San Diego.
 The University of Southampton is sponsoring UK participation in the Championship game.

 Regions for the Championship game (plus the UK):

 Regional games occur across the country throughout the school year.
 So far we've traveled from Boston to Honolulu and many places in between: 31 states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, and Vancouver, British Columbia.
 There are usually around six regional games held at colleges and universities during the school year at which 6-10 contestants compete for a first prize of up to $3,500.
 Winners do not qualify for the Championship game, though.
 Every school that participates in qualifying receives a gift certificate from Art of Problem Solving.
 The game offers a good way for math departments to have a half-day (or more) of mathematics for area students.
 Often someone from the department will speak for 30-40 minutes, then a snack break, then the game.
-Departments who would like to host Who Wants to Be a Mathematician should contact the AMS Public Awareness Office at paoffice at ams dot org.
+Departments who would like to host Who Wants to Be a Mathematician should contact the AMS Public Awareness Office.